 2. Must maintain a G.P.A. of 3.0 or higher, with a grade of “B” or better in EDUC6100 and EDUC8244 and a grade of “C” or better in all other courses.

 3. Must complete all course work, including transfer credits, within six calendar years.

 4. Must pass a comprehensive examination in the area of specialization listed on the student’s approved study plan.
-(Further information regarding comprehensive examinations is available in the M.A. in Education Student Handbook.)
+(Further information regarding comprehensive examinations is available via the student portal of the GSU website - College of Education Resources.)

-5. Must display the dispositions expected of graduate students as listed in the, “Teacher Licensure” section of the GSU catalog.
+5. Must display the dispositions expected of graduate students as listed in the, “Licensure of Teachers and Other School Professionals” section of the GSU catalog.